 White balance (WB) is for making the white areas look white.
-Normally, the <\pre>(\pm > (Auto) setting will obtain the correct white balance.
-If natural-looking colors cannot be obtained with <\pre>(\pm >, you can select the white balance for each light source or set it manually by shooting a white object.
-In the Basic Zone modes, <\pre>\pm > will be set automatically.
+Normally, the <\pre>(Auto) setting will obtain the correct white balance.
+If natural-looking colors cannot be obtained with <\pre>(Auto), you can set the white balance manually to suit the respective light source.
+In the Basic Zone modes, <\pre>(Auto) will be set automatically.